5 ways to get prompt payment on your invoices

 Prompt payment can be yours

-Late payment isn’t a necessary evil.
-Businesses can and do get paid on time every day, and they achieve it through some very simple, practical steps that you can start taking tomorrow.
-Most are small tweaks to how you already do business.
+Businesses can and do get paid on time every day, and they achieve it through some very simple, practical steps.
+Most are small tweaks you can apply to how you already do business.

 1. Modernise your payment terms